mdm-code/duct/README.md

 The example uses heredoc to direct code to standard input of `duct` that is going to be formatter with `black` with the max line length set to 79 characters.
-The output is going to be written to STDOUT accordingly.
+The output is going to be written to `stdout` accordingly.
 This lets you use `black` in `vim` as if it was a regular filter command, which makes life much easier for a regular Python dev.

 ## Development